yongjicode/jobtechies/README.md

 Project is created with:

-- Vue version
+- Vue.js
 - Express
 - Flask
-- Bootstrap
+- OpenAI GPT Tree Model

 <a name="contributors"></a>
 | Profile                                                                                                                                           | Name             |